Robbie Grossman Preview, Player Props: Rangers vs. Twins

 Robbie Grossman At The Plate

-- Grossman is batting .233 with 21 doubles, a triple, eight home runs and 39 walks.
+- Grossman has 22 doubles, a triple, eight home runs and 39 walks while hitting .240.

-- Looking at the 92 games he has played this year, he's hit a long ball in eight of them (8.7%), and in 2.3% of his trips to the dish.
+- Looking at the 93 games he has played this year, he's went deep in eight of them (8.6%), and in 2.3% of his trips to the plate.

-- Grossman has had an RBI in 24 games this season (26.1%), including 10 multi-RBI outings (10.9%).
-He has also driven home three or more of his team's runs in five contests.
+- Grossman has had at least one RBI in 26.9% of his games this year (25 of 93), with more than one RBI 10 times (10.8%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.